Humoud/lit_doc/README.md

 # Lit Doc
 **this gem hasn't been released yet**

-This gem makes writing docs easier by allowing you to write the docs inside ruby files.
+This gem is a collection of Rake Tasks that make writing docs easier by allowing you to write the docs inside ruby files.
 It also makes documentation much less of a repetitive process.
 That is done by using the Lit Doc code to generate the repetitive parts of the doc.

 ## Installation